FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/setup/install_software.md

 ![Java](../assets/images/logos/java_logo.png)
 ![VSCode](../assets/images/logos/code.png)

 ## Overview

+Before we can start programing a robot we must install the necessary software for programming and driving the robot.
+This section will go over:

 - [Installing Development Tools: VSCode and Java](#installing-java-development-tools)
 - [Installing the FRC Update Suite: Driverstation Software and roboRIO imaging tool](#installing-the-frc-update-suite)